 Sugar-Free Sweeteners and other Enemies

-Most people are blissfully unaware that thousands of chemicals are intentionally added to food in the form of colouring, bleaching agents, buffers, stabilizers, preservatives, flavouring, and, you guessed it, sweeteners.
+Most people are blissfully unaware that thousands of chemicals are intentionally added to food in the form of coloring, bleaching agents, buffers, stabilizers, preservatives, flavoring, and, you guessed it, sweeteners.

 How bad can they be?